-Studies estimate that a shocking 3-5% of men and women in prison are innocent of the crimes of which they are imprisoned.
-There is a growing understanding of the causes of false conviction.
-Some of the most frequent factors leading to wrongful convictions include government misconduct, eyewitness misidentification, inadequate defense, incentivized informants, false confessions, flawed forensic science and government misconduct.
+Studies estimate that an astounding 3-5% of men and women in prison are innocent of the crimes for which they are imprisoned.
+Some of the most frequent factors leading to wrongful convictions include government misconduct, eyewitness misidentification, inadequate defense, incentivized informants, false confessions, and flawed forensic science.

 The Georgia Innocence Project (GIP) investigates criminal convictions where modern DNA testing was not available at the time of trial.
 If there is a compelling claim of innocence and DNA evidence still exists, GIP litigates to test that DNA and prove actual innocence.
 Since its inception, GIP has received more than 7,100 requests for assistance, including 1,400 from Alabama.

 Volunteer attorneys and law student interns investigate these cases and prepare them for litigation under the supervision of Executive Director Clare Gilbert.
 GIP supervises anywhere from 4 to 15 law student interns each semester.
 Over 150 students from law schools around the country have refined their investigation and litigation skills at GIP.
 Many have gone on to practice criminal law, either as defense attorneys or prosecutors.
 GIP also relies on volunteers to facilitate a range of assignments.